-Stocks Start Second Half On an Upswing
+Stocks Start Second Half on an Upswing

 ADVERTISEMENT

-Financial shares climbed with government bond yields, sending Goldman Sachs Group and J.P.
+Financial stocks advanced with government bond yields, sending Goldman Sachs Group and J.P.
 Morgan Chase up more than 2% apiece.
 The yield on the 10-year U.S. Treasury note rose to 2.345%, according to Tradeweb, from 2.298% on Friday.
 Higher rates typically support banks' net-interest margins, a key measure of lending profitability.

 Bond yields have risen sharply in recent sessions on growing expectations that global central banks, including the European Central Bank and the Bank of England, could move away from ultra-accomodative monetary policy.